Al Gross (American football)

-Alfred Ellis Gross, Jr. (born January 4, 1961) is an American former professional football safety in the National Football League (NFL) for the Cleveland Browns.
-He played college football at the University of Arizona.
+Alfred Ellis Gross, Jr. (born January 4, 1961) is an American former professional football player who was a safety in the National Football League (NFL) for the Cleveland Browns.
+He played college football for the Arizona Wildcats.

 Early life

 Gross attended Franklin High School, where he was a two-time All-conference selection in both football and basketball.
 He earned All-state honors in basketball as a senior.

 He accepted a football scholarship from the University of Arizona.
 He became a starter at strong safety as a sophomore and went on to play in 33 straight games.
 He was known as a hard-hitting player that excelled in big games.
 He had 4 career interceptions.

 Professional career

 Dallas Cowboys

 Gross was selected in the ninth round (246th overall) of the 1983 NFL draft by the Dallas Cowboys.
 He was also selected by the Arizona Wranglers in the 1983 USFL Territorial Draft.
 At his request, he was released very early in training camp on August 1.